New Student Information

 The warning or probation remains in effect until the professor of that class determines that the performance of the student has improved.

 Master of Science: To graduate, Master of Science students must attempt all 37 of the required points and must pass 33 of them.
 They may attempt up to 43 points to meet this measure.
-Students must pass all four core courses to graduate: Reporting, Master's Project, and two Seminar & Production courses.
-Students who fail the Reporting class may not remain enrolled at the Journalism School unless they are granted special permission by the Dean of Student Affairs to retake the course the next semester it is offered.
-Students may not register for additional classes until Reporting has been passed.
-The maximum time frame (separate from leaves of absence) is three semesters for full-time students and seven semesters for part-time students to allow students to retake a single failed class that put them over the four point maximum for failed classes.
+Students must pass all four core courses to graduate: Reporting, Master’s Project, and two Seminar & Production courses.
+Students who fail the fall Reporting class may not remain enrolled at the Journalism School unless they are granted special permission by the Dean of Student Affairs to retake the course the next semester it is offered (Reporting is offered in the fall semester only).
+Students may not take or register for additional classes until Reporting has been passed.
+Students who are granted the right to retake the course will be on academic suspension until it is offered again.
+Students who fail the Master’s Project or either of the Seminar & Production classes may not remain enrolled at the Journalism School unless they are granted special permission by the Dean of Student Affairs to retake the course the next semester it is offered (The Master’s Project is offered during the academic year and over the summer; Seminar and Production courses are offered only during the spring semester).
+The maximum time frame (separate from leaves of absence and academic suspensions based on when courses are offered for retaking when granted) is three semesters for full-time students and seven semesters for part-time students to allow students to retake a single failed class that puts them over the four point maximum for failed classes.
 A student who fails any two courses, or the same course twice, will be dismissed.
 Student Financial Services is required to use a quantitative cumulative financial aid grade point average to determine financial aid eligibility.
 All P grades are assigned a 4.0 and all F grades a 0.
 Students must maintain at least a 2.0 financial aid grade point average to remain eligible for aid.
 PLEASE NOTE: This is not an official academic grade point average.
 It will not appear on your transcript and cannot be used for employment or future education purposes.

 Dual degrees with SIPA/Business School/Law School: Students in these dual degree programs spend one academic year in residency at the Journalism School.
 During that year, they have the identical requirements and are held to the identical standards as those students enrolled in the single Master of Science degree described above.

-PhD in Communications: The Journalism School considers progress toward the PhD degree to be minimally satisfactory when progress is made at a rate that will allow a student to complete the degree within 18 consecutive terms of full-time study.
-Exceptions may be made only under extraordinary circumstances and upon petition to the program chair and the program director.
+The Journalism School considers progress toward the PhD degree to be minimally satisfactory when progress is made at a rate that will allow a student to complete the degree within 18 consecutive terms of full-time study.
+Exceptions may be made only under extraordinary circumstances and upon petition to the Senior Associate Dean of Students, Program Chair and the Program Director.

 Maximum Timeframe